cs1302uga/cs1302-ce21/README.md

 ### Exercise Steps

-**CHECKPOINT**

-1. Now that you have your app looking good, let's make it do stuff.
+1. Now that you have your app compiled, let's create a custom component.

 1. In the `start` method of your `ImageApp` class, declare a variable of type `EventHandler<ActionEvent>` called `loadHandler`, then assign